-Outside for a Better Inside Trail (.5 mi one way).
-This new paved path goes around a lovely lake with a small island.
+Outside for a Better Inside Trail (0.5 mi one way).
+This paved path goes around a lovely lake with a small island in Sandra Shaw Park.
 The West trailhead starts at the 1870s stone building which was part of the Walruff Brewery where families would enjoy the facilities and children would play croquet while fathers sipped beer.
-North of the lake is a recreated wetlands.
 The trail joins the Burcham-Constance Park Trail at 2nd & Indiana St. just over the railroad tracks.
 The West trailhead is located where Maine Street dead-ends north of the Lawrence Memorial Hospital.
 The east trailhead is located at near 2nd and Indiana Sts.
+Park on the gravel parking area in Sandra Shaw Community Park.
+Part of the trail forms a link of the the Lawrence Loop.
+Not recommended after sundown.

 Burcham-Constance Parks Trail (1 mile one way).
 Although this trail is just a couple of blocks from downtown Lawrence, it is worlds away in terms of leaving the hustle and bustle of the city behind for a lush forest along the Kaw River.
 Trailheads are located in Burcham Park at 2nd and Indiana Streets and Contant Park at 6th and Kentucky Streets.
 Many people walk or jog along the trail in the early morning before they go to work and others have lunch along the riverbank under a willow.
 This trail is great for those who do not wish to travel far to enjoy nature.
 The trail traverses through a natural floodplain forest containing huge specimens of eastern cottonwood and sandbar willow trees.
 An interesting "swamp" is hidden two hundred yards West of the trail.
 Evidence of beaver can be seen along the river and, in winter, bald eagles are often seen flying above the river near the Mass.
 Street bridge.
 Giant wild grapevines climb profusely up the cottonwoods while several varieties of mushrooms spring up in the sandy soil after spring rains.
 The trail is concrete.
 Plans are to extend it east to the Burroughs Creek Trail.
 It connects with the Outside for a Better Inside Trail to the west in Sandra Shaw Park.
+Not recommended after sunset.

 Lawrence Nature Park Trails (2+ mi. loops).
-These natural trails traverse wooded hills on the northwest edge of the city.
+These natural single-track trails traverse rugged, wooded hills on the northwest edge of the city.
 Part of the park is protected by a conservation easement held by the Kansas Land Trust.
 The treadway is packed earth.
 A variety of trees, such as black walnut, paw-paw, bur oak, and hackberry, are present.
+Steep sections with roots and rocks.
 Located on north Folks Road.
 Go north on Folks Road from 6th Street until just before it turns east.
+This is the wildest nature area within the city and is increasingly popular.

 Burroughs Creek/Haskell Trails (2.5 mi. one way).
-The Burroughs Creek Trail currently starts at 11th Street west of Haskell Ave. and goes south to 23rd St. where it links up with the Haskell Rail-Trail which was the first rail-trail in Kansas, established in 1991.
-To visit the noted Medicine Wheel or the Haskell-Baker Wetlands take a side trail just South of the KP &L workyard and go West past the Haskell Cemetery to Perimeter Road East.
-Then go South until reaching a gravel road and follow it South.
-The trails is not recommended after sunset.
-The City plans to extend the Burroughs Creek Trail north to the river and downtown and the Haskell Rail-Trail south to the SLT path.
+The Burroughs Creek Trail currently starts at 8thth and Delaware Sts. and goes south to 23rd St. where it links up with the Haskell Rail-Trail which was the first rail-trail in Kansas, established in 1991.
+There are historical markers along the Burroughs Creek Trail.
+The trails are not recommended after sunset.
 ECO2 plans call for extending the trail south to the Wakarusa River and calling the trail the Two Rivers or River to River Trail.
-The surface is now concrete all the way to 29th St.
+Both trails compose sections of the 22-mile Lawrence Loop which encircles the city and is 85% completed (2024).
+The surface is concrete all the way to 29th St. The Haskell Rail Trail is the more scenic of the two.